 |$70,000 or less||62.5%|

 - We will pay the monthly benefit less other income until the period of disablement ends, the benefit period expires, when you reach age 65 (unless the benefit period is to age 70), or you die.

-- We do not pay a monthly benefit during the waiting period.
+- We do not pay a monthly benefit during the wait period.

 - Proof of income must be provided at application time.